microsoft/vscode-docs/docs/languages/typescript.md

 ## Rename

-Press `kb(editor.action.rename)` to rename the symbol under the cursor across your TypeSCriptScript project:
+Press `kb(editor.action.rename)` to rename the symbol under the cursor across your TypeScript project:

 ![Renaming a method](images/typescript/rename.png)